cfengine/design-center/programming_languages/build_essential/README.md

  LINUX (Redhat, CentOS, Debian, Ubuntu, SUSE)

 DESCRIPTION:
- This bluprint contains bundles to install packages to be able to compile C/C++ software from source
+ This blueprint contains a bundle to install packages to be able to compile C/C++ software from source

 REQUIREMENTS:
  * CFEngine version 3.x.x